-- The symptoms of atypical teratoid/rhabdoid tumor are not the same in every patient.
+- The signs and symptoms of atypical teratoid/rhabdoid tumor are not the same in every patient.

 - Tests that examine the brain and spinal cord are used to detect (find) atypical teratoid/rhabdoid tumor.

 - Childhood atypical teratoid/rhabdoid tumor is diagnosed and may be removed in surgery.